 Brick is the architectural signature of the Episcopal City.
 It creates a unique urban appearance.
-It marks its identity, its particularity, thanks to its palette of colours which vary according to the light, shades of red, pink, ochre.
-This brick was used in the Middle Ages to build an urban ensemble which is now exemplary but also the only heritage in Europe of this style of architecture.
-Manufactured on site from earth from the Tarn river bed, this material is omnipresent in both religious and civil architecture.
+Besides, it shows its identity and its particularity, thanks to its palette of colours which vary according to the light ; shades of red, pink and ochre.
+This brick was used in the Middle Ages to build an urban ensemble which is now examplary but also the only heritage in Europe of its kind.
+Direclty built with dirt from the Tarn river bed, this material is omnipresent in both religious and civil architecture.
 The Cathedral and the Berbie Palace are among the largest brick constructions in the world.

 AN EPISCOPAL CITY, 4 MEDIEVAL DISTRICTS

-4 historic districts surround the two brick giants, the cathedral and the episcopal palace,
+4 historic districts surround the two giants made of bricks, the cathedral and the episcopal palace.

-- Castelviel, facing the cathedral’s bell tower is the cradle of the city.
-With its small squares surrounded by medieval half-timbered houses, with open-roofed attics, it’s worthy of a postcard:
+- Facing the cathedral’s bell tower, the Castelviel is the cradle of the city.
+With its small squares surrounded by medieval half-timbered houses, with open-roofed attics, it’s worthy of a postcard ;

-- the Castelnau, picturesque district with broad and straight streets, it is the symbol of the modern subdivision of the city in the 12th century.
-The Maison du Vieil Alby, near rue Toulouse-Lautrec, home of the Albi Heritage Association, is one of its emblems.
+- the Castelnau, picturesque district with broad and straight streets, is the symbol of the city modern subdivision in the 12th century.
+The Maison du Vieil Alby, near the Toulouse-Lautrec street, home of the Albi Heritage Association, is one of its emblems ;

-- the Coombs and banks of the Tarn whose Pont-vieux, built around 1035 - 1040 was the key to commercial prosperity in the Middle Ages and an important defensive asset, particularly during the 14th century and the 100 years war.
+- the Coombs and banks of the Tarn offer a magnificent view on the Pont Vieux built around 1035 - 1040.
+It was the key to commercial prosperity in the Middle Ages and an important defensive asset, particularly during the 14th century and the Hundred Years' War.
 It is one of the oldest bridges in France.

 The panoramic view of the right bank of the Tarn takes in the episcopal group